moebiussurfing/ofxSurfingPresets/README.md

 [ofxPresetsManager](https://github.com/moebiussurfing/ofxPresetsManager)

     - Presets for multiple groups in parallel.
-    - Global Combinations of the groups.
+    - Global Combinations of the groups to presets.
     - BPM timed randomizers with probabilities to select presets.
     - Range randomizers to explore parameter settings.
     - Tweening or Smoothing of parameters with plotting.
-    - Drag and copy/paste between slots.
-    - Standalone presets
+    - Standalone preset files.
    </p>
 </details>